Arturios-prog/SportClubWarehouseManagement/README.md

 The interaction between front-end and back-end is happening via RESTful API which can also be inspected with Swagger UI.
 ![swagger](https://user-images.githubusercontent.com/65115651/168612969-908d7893-9780-4b3e-8767-dc2c2c07f09e.JPG)

-Front-end is made using RadzenBlazor framework and client application is a webassembly project.
+Front-end is made using RadzenBlazor UI framework powered by webassembly.
 The target platform is .NET 6.0

 ## Startup
 Since this project is not published, it is required to localy configure it's startup.
-It is most likely that you will have to provide an sql connection string in your appsettings.json file.
-You will also need to start both projects at the same time for client application to work.

 ## Problems and flaws
-- I haven't figured out a way to reload the DataGrid on Dialog's window closing.
 - The subscribe functionality is not yet fully implemented.
-- This project is not yet published on Web and it can only start in a debug mode localy.
 - Testing library is not yet implemented.
 - application UI may display incorrectly in some parts